-4 Module coordinator Milena Störmer 5 Contents The world order is changing and multi-national corporations (MNCs) are taking on new responsibilities, whether that is on a voluntary or regulatory basis.
+4 Module coordinator Milena Störmer 5 Contents COURSE DESCRIPTION The world order is changing and multi-national corporations (MNCs) are taking on new responsibilities, whether that is on a voluntary or regulatory basis.
 Next to its economic responsibilities, MNCs are progressively engaging in social, ecological, and political responsibilities.
 Grand challenges such as the global pandemic, physical and economic insecurities, and fragile democracies need immediate action as stakeholder pressure and the call to fill governance gaps is drastically increasing.
 Today, corporations have more responsibilities than ever before.
-This seminar is designed to discuss the changing role of business in today's world, particularly focusing on the African and Latin American regions.
+This seminar is designed to discuss the changing role of business in today's world, particularly focusing on the Latin American regions.
 The aim is to provide a comprehensive theoretical as well as empirical foundation to assess grand challenges that societies and organizations face.
 Sustainable business development will play a central role in understanding how MNCs can contribute to today's societal and grand challenges.
 Students will examine business actions in various institutional contexts (e.g., economic, political-legal, and socio-cultural) and address the relationships between business and society critically, considering alternative approaches to management.
-Contemporary social challenges in management will be discussed from an organizational (e.g.: corporate social responsibility (CSR), corporate citizenship (CC), stakeholder management, inclusive business, and social enterprises) and systemic perspective (e.g.: sustainable development, cross-sector interactions, and social innovation).
-6 Learning objectives and skills Students analyze the changes in the role of business in African or Latin American societies taking in consideration multiple institutional contexts (e.g. economic, political-legal, and socio- cultural).
+Contemporary social challenges in management will be discussed from an organizational and systemic perspective.
+6 Learning objectives and skills Students analyze the changes in the role of business in Latin American societies taking in consideration multiple institutional contexts (e.g. economic, political-legal, and socio-cultural).
+Students reflect and evaluate the different theoretical approaches that explain the particularities of the business and society relationships in Latin America.
+Students independently answer a research question regarding a particular issue related to the business and society relationships in Latin America.

-Students reflect and evaluate the different theoretical approaches that explain the particularities of the business and society relationships in Africa or Latin America.
-Students independently answer a research question regarding a particular issue related to the business and society relationships in Africa or Latin America.
-Students plan, carry out research, evaluate and analyze scientific literature related to an issue considered relevant for the better understanding of the business and society relationships Students can present clearly and effectively a particular issue related to the complex business and society relationship in Africa or Latin America 7 Prerequisites Intended stage in the degree course: second/ third semester 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages), presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (67%), presentation (33%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Carroll, A. and Buchholtz, A.K.
-(2015) Business &amp; Society: Ethics, Sustainability, and Stakeholder Management, Ninth Edition, Stamford, CT: Cengage Learning.
+Students plan, carry out research, evaluate and analyze scientific literature related to an issue considered relevant for the better understanding of the business and society relationships Students can present clearly and effectively a particular issue related to the complex business and society relationship in Latin America 7 Prerequisites Intended stage in the degree course: second/ third semester 8 Integration in curriculum semester: 2 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 10 Method of examination Presentation/written assignment Written assignment (15 pages), presentation (40 minutes) 11 Grading procedure Presentation/written assignment (100%) Written assignment (60%), presentation (40%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Carroll, A. and Buchholtz, A.K.
+(2015) Business & Society: Ethics, Sustainability, and Stakeholder Management, Ninth Edition, Stamford, CT: Cengage Learning.
 Lawrence, A.T. and Weber, J. (2014) Business and Society: Stakeholders, Ethics, Public Policy, Fourteenth Edition, International Edition, Singapore: McGraw Hill Education.
 Lissuer, R.N. and Sherman, H. (2014) Business, Society, and Government Essentials: Strategy and Applied Ethics, Second Edition, New York: Routledge.

-1 Module name 38149 Technological Impact Entrepreneurship for Sustainable Development (Econ) Technological Impact Entrepreneurship for Sustainable Development - Design, Market, Impact (Econ) 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht.
-3 Lecturers -
+1 Module name 38149 Technological Impact Entrepreneurship for Sustainable Development (Econ) Technological Impact Entrepreneurship for Sustainable Development - Design, Market, Impact (Econ) 5 ECTS 2 Courses / lectures Masterseminar: Technological Impact Entrepreneurship for Sustainable Development (Econ) Es besteht Anwesenheitspflicht.
+5 ECTS 3 Lecturers Prof. Dr. Andreas Landmann